 An important technical element of our philosophy is the multi-stage strategy for structure relaxation.
 Final structures and energies must be high-quality, in order to correctly drive evolution.
 Most of the newly generated structures are far from local minimum and their high-quality relaxation is extremely expensive.
-This cost can be avoided if the first stages of relaxation are done with cruder computational conditions - only at the last stages of structure relaxation there is a need for high-quality calculations.
-The first stages of structure relaxation can be performed with cheaper approaches or lower computational conditions (basis set, k-points sampling, pseudopotentials or PAW potentials) or the level of approximation (interatomic potentials vs. LDA vs. GGA) and even different structure relaxation code (see Subsection 2.5 for a list of supported codes) during structure relaxation of each candidate structure.
-We strongly suggest that you initially optimize the cell shape and atomic positions at constant unit cell volume, and only then perform full optimization of all structural variables.
-While optimizing at constant volume, you do not need to worry about Pulay stresses in plane-wave calculations - thus it is OK to use a small basis set; however, for variable-cell relaxation you will need a high-quality basis set.
+This cost can be offset if the first stages of relaxation are done with cruder computational conditions - only at the last stages is there a need for high-quality calculations.
+The first stages of structure relaxation can be performed with cheaper approaches or lower computational conditions (basis set, k-points sampling, pseudopotentials) or level of approximation (forcefields vs. LDA vs. GGA) and even different structure relaxation code (see Subsection 2.5 for a list of supported codes) during structure relaxation of each candidate structure.
+We strongly suggest you initially optimize the cell shape and atomic positions at constant unit cell volume, and only then perform full optimization of all structural variables.
+While optimizing at constant volume, you do not need to worry about Pulay stresses in plane-wave calculations - it is OK to use a small basis set; however, for variable-cell relaxation you will need a high-quality basis set.
 For structure relaxation, you can often get away with a small set of k-points - but don't forget to sufficiently increase this at the last stage(s) of structure relaxation, to get accurate energies.
+Use your (and our) wisdom, be a strategist, and remember that poor relaxation can ruin your results.